-In my own store, I choose to have a very strong return policy.
-Unless the item is damaged, misprinted, or otherwise faulty, I do not accept returns.
+In my own store, I had a strong return policy.
+Unless the item is damaged, misprinted, or otherwise faulty, I didn’t accept returns.

-I don’t always follow this strict policy 100%, but we’ll talk about that later.
+I didn’t always follow this strict policy 100%, but we’ll talk about that later.

 In our Amazon-obsessed culture, there’s a tendency to purchase items carelessly because they can be easily returned.
 And, returns are great!
 I wish that my PoD store could handle them at the magnitude that Amazon does.

-But, it’s just not realistic for my small PoD store.
-I simply can’t handle the impact of someone ordering 3 different sizes of the same shirt so that they could try them all on and return the 2 that don’t fit.
+But, it’s just wasn’t realistic for my small PoD store.
+I couldn’t handle the impact of someone ordering 3 different sizes of the same shirt so that they could try them all on and return the 2 that don’t fit.

-So, I tell my customers that returns aren’t possible.
-As a result, I get a lot more questions from customers about sizing and fit, which I happily answer.
-This is a sign that my customers are taking their purchase seriously and doing the work ahead of time to make sure they purchase the right product.
+So, I told my customers that returns weren’t possible.
+As a result, I would get a lot more questions from customers about sizing and fit, which I would happily answer.
+This was a sign that my customers were taking their purchase seriously and doing the work ahead of time to make sure they purchased the right product.

-Important note: I realize that I probably lose out on sales because I don’t have a generous return policy.
-If a customer is deciding between my store and another store that allows returns, they’ll probably go with the other store.
+Important note: I realize that I probably lost out on sales because I didn’t have a generous return policy.
+If a customer was deciding between my store and another store that allowed returns, they’ll probably go with the other store.

-But, I’m ok with that.
-I personally would rather lose a few sales than deal with the inventory and profit loss issues that come with allowing returns.
+But, I was ok with that.
+I personally would have rather lose a few sales than deal with the inventory and profit loss issues that come with allowing returns.

-Now, you may be hesitant to have a policy as strong as mine.
+Now, you may be hesitant to have a policy as strong as mine was.
 I get that.
 Here are some things you’ll want to consider when writing your own shop’s return policy.

 Have a No Returns Policy that You Break Every Once in a While

-Even though I have a no returns policy, I do accept returns for my print on demand products every once in a while.
-If I believe I can resell the item, if I haven’t had a lot of return requests recently, or a customer is gracious about it, I will usually honor a return.
+Even though I had a no returns policy, I accepted returns for my print on demand products every once in a while.
+If I believed I could resell the item, if I haven’t had a lot of return requests recently, or a customer was gracious about it, I would usually honor a return.

 Being a seller is about being human.
 At the end of the day, we want our customers to have good experiences with our shop and we don’t want to seem like stone-cold robots that only care about profits.

-Usually, the customers have read my return policy and are very gracious in asking for an exception.
+Usually, the customers read my return policy and were very gracious in asking for an exception.
 As we all know as sellers, kindness can go a long way.

-When you have a no returns policy, your return requests will drop dramatically.
+When you have a no returns policy, your return requests usually drop.
 Less stress – check.

-This boosts rapport between you and the customer and makes it more likely that they will leave a positive review.
+This boosts rapport between you and the customer and makes it more likely they will have a positive experience.
 Less stress – check.